-In accordance with Board Bylaw 5.15.2, the following motion is submitted as notice at this time and for consideration at the next regular meeting of the Committee of the Whole.
+In accordance with Board Bylaw 5.15.2, notice of the following motion was provided at the regular meeting of the Board on May 27, 2020 and is therefore submitted for consideration at this time.

 5.15.2 A notice of motion will be introduced by a member who is present as an advance notification of a matter to be considered at a subsequent Board or Committee meeting.
 A notice of motion will not be debated at the meeting at which it is introduced...